-Figure 11(a) and 11(b) display the evolution of relative price levels for euro area countries and other developed economies, respectively.
-In the latter case, price levels are converted to a common currency (the U.S. dollar).
+Figures 11.a and 11.b display the evolution of relative price levels for euro area countries and other developed economies, respectively.
+In the latter case, price levels are converted to a common currency (the US dollar).
 In both cases prices are measured relative to the EA12, which is normalized to 100 every period.
 The evolution of the corresponding dispersion measures is shown in Figure 12.
-Overall, the data points to a strong process of σ -convergence within the euro area.
+Overall, the data points to a strong process of o-convergence within the euro area.
 The decline in relative price dispersion starts well before the creation of EMU and persists during the EMU period, though it appears to stabilize at a later stage and rise slightly during the recent crisis.
-On the other hand, the dispersion of relative price levels for other developed economies does not appear to display any marked trends, though it shows nonnegligible fluctuations (possibly linked to exchange rate fluctuations).
-Note also that although dispersion appears to have been greater among euro area countries than among other developed economies in the mid-1980s, this is no longer the case since the 1990s.10
+On the other hand, the dispersion of relative price levels for other developed economies does not appear to display any marked trends, though it shows non-negligible fluctuations (possibly linked to exchange rate fluctuations).
+Note also that while dispersion appears to have been greater among euro area countries than among other developed economies in the mid 1980s, this is no longer the case since the $1990s.^{11}$